 After a 10-year stint in the Navy, which included service in World War II, Borgnine turned to acting.
 He caught his first big break as a supporting player in the Best Picture-winning From Here to Eternity, and after a series of sharp secondary roles, he rose to prominence in Marty, the story of a lonely butcher who makes a connection with a shy schoolteacher.
 Borgnine won a Best Actor Oscar for the role (and he remains the oldest-living Best Actor winner).
 After Marty, Borgnine co-starred in a number of memorable films, including The Dirty Dozen and The Wild Bunch.
-At 92, he shows few signs of slowing down; Borgnine has a recurring voice role on SpongeBob SquarePants, and he picked up a Golden Globe nomination for his performance in the 2007 TV film A Grandpa for Christmas.
+Borgnine also had a recurring voice role on SpongeBob SquarePants, and he picked up a Golden Globe nomination for his performance in the 2007 TV film A Grandpa for Christmas.

 In addition to his favorite films, Borgnine discussed why directors were easier to work with in the old days, a hairy situation on location, and why there was no one quite like Gary Cooper.